Sun1206/PARR-TS/README.md

 - `remote_scripts/`: scripts intended to be copied into `Time-Series-Library/scripts/parr_icdm/` on a GPU server.
 - `paper/`: ICDM LaTeX source and generated figure assets.
-- `docs/SUPPLEMENT_ARTIFACTS.md`: mapping from paper results to scripts and expected result files.

 ## Local Analyses